OpenNTI/nti.externalization/docs/basics.rst

 .. literalinclude:: ../src/nti/externalization/tests/benchmarks/profileconfigure.zcml
    :language: xml

+..
+But these really need to come from the objects package.
 .. doctest::
    :hide:

-   from nti.externalization.tests.benchmarks.objects import Address from nti.externalization.tests.benchmarks.objects import UserProfile
+   >>> from nti.externalization.tests.benchmarks.objects import Address
+   >>> from nti.externalization.tests.benchmarks.objects import UserProfile

 If we configure this file, we can create and update addresses.
 We'll do so through their container object, the ``UserProfile``, thus